 A perfect gift for Dad.
 This fabulous paper bowl is made entirely of recycled cardstock paper – no glue, no staples.
 It’s so elegant you may want to make several.
 Dad can use it to hold paper clips or other small office supplies; at home, he can toss in his keys and/or his extra coins or just display it proudly on his study desk.

-NOTE: Use cardstock that is only between 11 to 13 inches.
-Longer than that it becomes too wobbly.
+NOTE: Use cardstock that is between 11 to 13 inches.
+Any bigger than that it becomes too wobbly.
 Have fun and let me know how yours has turned out.

 Cut out 5 lengths, each one 1 inch by 11 (or whatever length you have).
 Cut out two separate pieces about 1-1/2 inches by 2 inches (these are the “anchors” for holding the bowl together).